 Address: 506 W Michigan St, Duluth, MN 55802, United States

-The rail station, which Peabody and Stearns of Boston designed, is one of the few examples of French Norman style architecture in the United States.
-The Union Depot served seven railroads in Duluth’s heyday, with 50 trains arriving and leaving each day.
+The rail station, which Peabody and Stearns of Boston designed, is one of the few examples of French Norman-style architecture in the United States.
+The Union Depot served seven railroads in Duluth’s heyday, with 50 trains arriving and leaving daily.

 The Historic Union Depot, which replaced the Union Station, housed a variety of interesting railroad offices and spaces such as a newsstand, barbershop, essential parcel space, and several lunchrooms.

-For years before and after the first and second world wars, the structure was a bustling center that linked Duluth to the rest of the nation.
+The structure was a bustling center that linked Duluth to the rest of the nation for years before and after the first and Second World Wars.

-The structure sat vacantly and was on its way to being demolished.
-Instead, in 1970, the building was designated as a National Historic Site as a result of extensive community engagement, and work on repurposing the structure began.
+The structure sat vacant and was on its way to being demolished.
+Instead, in 1970, the building was designated as a National Historic Site due to extensive community engagement, and work on repurposing the structure began.